WJSoftware/wj-config/examples/react v18.2.0/v2.0.0/README.md

 > to explore any other ways you wish.
 Surely there will be other methods of doing this.

 The `wj-config` configuration package should largely eliminate the need for environment variables.
-However, if the need for environment variables arise, then configure them in the `.env.development.local` file and alter your `config.js` file to load from `process.env` if running locally (usually this means the `Development` environment), or from `window.env` if deployed somewhere (any other environment).
-This is how is actually done in this example.
+However, if the need for environment variables arise, then you may proceed as shown in this example:  Create the `public/env.js` file and import it using a script tag in your index page.
+This file defines the `window.env` object.
+Add "environment" variables to this object following the environment variable name convention if you wish for `wj-config` to use them as a data source.

-The advantage of this process is that you can (and should) exclude the `.env.development.local` file from source control and then there won't be any potential secrets in source control while still having everything that is needed for a successful deployment in source control.

-The deployment part can be done in several ways explained in the [deployment folder's readme file](https://github.com/WJSoftware/wj-config/tree/main/deployment), where you can also find the `cpenv` script (in **Powershell** and **bash** flavors) that copies environment variables from the system and dumps them in the form of JavaScript that can be used to set `window.env`.
+As explained by the package's README, you need to specify two values outside the realm of `wj-config` somewhere.
+You can use `window.env` to transmit the environment name and the environment traits.
+This is done in this example.

 __________________